Vera Lynn Keeps Her Promise As She Turns 100-Years-Old

 But I know we’ll meet again some sunny day.”

-At the time, Vera Lynn said of the song: “It’s a good song.
+At the time, Vera Lynn said of the song, “It’s a good song.
 It goes with anyone anywhere saying goodbye to someone.”

 In an interview with the BBC in 1999, Vera Lynn recalled the day Britain went to war, remembering that she and her mother and father were constantly listening to the radio “waiting for any news to come through.”
 When news of the war broke, Lynn said that it still “came as a bit of a shock” even though it was somewhat expected.